Internet-Draft ACVP ML-DSA February 2025

 prereqAlgVal prerequisite algorithm validation object with algorithm and valValue properties See above

 7.3.
-ML-DSA Algorithm Registration Properties
+ML-DSA keyGen Registration Properties

-Table 4: ML-DSA Algorithm Capabilities JSON Values
+Table 5: ML-DSA keyGen Algorithm Capabilities JSON Values

 JSON Value Description JSON Type Valid Values